viraj19r/notes/Computer Networks.md

 Ports 49152-65535– These are used by client programs and you are free to use these in client programs.
 When a Web browser connects to a web server the browser will allocate itself a port in this range.
 Also known as ephemeral ports.

+- Every connection that is connected to internet has a number of ports open on it.
+Ports are virtual door that allows the inflow and outflow of data packets.
+Without the opening of ports, no data communication can take place on a particular system.Typically, each client establishes a new connection over the network, a randomly chosen port number gets open.

 # TCP Socket
 A connection between two computers uses a socket.So a socket is the combination of IP address plus port